Alcoa: Jamaica

+Dominican Republic

+In the 1970s, Alcoa negotiated with the Dominican Republic government concerning its bauxite mining operations.
+The U.S. Department of State expressed concerns that the Dominican Republic might follow Jamaica's lead in imposing higher taxes on Alcoa's operations.
+This period was marked by intense discussions and negotiations regarding the taxation and revenue from bauxite mining, highlighting the complexities of international business operations and the impact of global commodity markets on local economies.

+Alcoa Road, also known as El Aceitillar, is a part of Alcoa's legacy in the Dominican Republic.
+Originally constructed for a bauxite mine, it now leads to Sierra de Bahoruco National Park.
+This area offers an opportunity to observe endemic species and serves as a reminder of the environmental dimensions of industrial operations.
+Alcoa Road transitioned from an access route for mining to a gateway for environmental observation.

 Ghana

-Alcoa's affiliate in Ghana, the Volta Aluminium Company, was completely closed between May 2003 and early 2006, due to problems with its electricity supply.
+Alcoa's affiliate in Ghana, the Volta Aluminum Company, was completely closed between May 2003 and early 2006 due to problems with its electricity supply.

 Guinea

-Alcoa is a major owner of the Compagnie des Bauxites de Guinée through Halco Mining, together with Rio Tinto Alcan and the Guinean government.
-Guinea is the second global producer of bauxite and it is said to have half of the world's reserves.
+Alcoa is an owner of the Compagnie des Bauxites de Guinée through Halco Mining, together with Rio Tinto Alcan and the Guinean government.
+Guinea produces bauxite and according to Winrock International has a third of the world's proven reserves.

 Iceland

+In 2005, Alcoa began construction in Iceland on Alcoa Fjarðaál, a new aluminum smelter, albeit under heavy criticism by local and international NGOs related to a controversial dam project exclusively dedicated to supplying electricity to this smelter.

-The Alcoa Fjarðaál smelter in eastern Iceland was completed in June 2007, and brought into full operation the following April.
-The plant processes 940 tons of aluminum a day, with a capacity of 346,000 metric tons a year, making it Alcoa's second largest capacity smelter.
-For power, the plant relies on the Kárahnjúkar Hydropower Plant, constructed and operated by the state owned Landsvirkjun specifically for the smelting operation.
+The Fjarðaál smelter in eastern Iceland was completed in June 2007 and brought into full operation the following April.
+The plant processes 940 tons of aluminum a day, with a capacity of 346,000 metric tons a year.
+For power, the plant relies on the Kárahnjúkar Hydropower Plant, constructed and operated by the state-owned Landsvirkjun specifically for the smelting operation.
 That project was subject to controversy due to its impact on the environment.

 In 2006, Alcoa and the government of Iceland signed an agreement on instigating a thorough feasibility study for a new 250,000 tpy (Tons Per Year) smelter in Bakki by Húsavík in Northern Iceland.
 In October 2011, the proposed project was dropped because "the power availability and proposed pricing would not support an aluminum smelter".

 Alcoa announced plans to close the office in Reykjavik.